 All of these items combine to contribute nearly one-third of your FICO score.
-So if you want to improve your credit score, you’re going to want a low credit utilization rate.
+So if you want to improve your credit scores, you’re going to want a low credit utilization ratio.

-One of the most important factors when considering your credit score is how much credit you’re using on revolving accounts compared to your total available credit.
+When calculating your credit scores, one of the most significant factors is how much credit you’re using on revolving accounts compared to your total available credit.

-This is referred to as your credit utilization ratio.
+This is referred to as your credit utilization ratio or credit utilization rate.
 (Also referred to as balance-to-limit ratio or debt-to-credit ratio.)
-It’s a very simple calculation to figure it out.
+Your credit utilization ratio is a very simple calculation to figure out.

 It’s calculated using all of your debts spread out across all of your spending limits.